DataONEorg/d1_python/README.md

 Configuration files for `YAPF` and `Flake8` are included in this repository.

-Contributors are strongly encouraged to set up the hooks before creating PRs.
+Contributors are encouraged to set up the hooks before creating PRs.
 This can be done automatically, with [pre-commit](pre-commit.com), for which a configuration file has also been included.

-To set up automatic formatting:
+To set up automatic validation and formatting:

     $ sudo pip install pre-commit
     $ cd <a folder in the Git working tree for the repository>